cloudflare/cloudflare-docs-engine/src/content/docs-engine/docs-flavored-markdown.md

 ### Workers-JavaScript

-Workers-specific APIs are automatically detected and rendered with true Cloudflare spirit—in [orange](https://cloudflare.com).
+Workers-specific APIs are automatically highlighted in true Cloudflare spirit—in [orange](https://cloudflare.com).

 ```js
 const instance = new RegularClass()